mole99/ml_nlc/README.md

 ## Getting Started

-To run the programs install the following dependencies:
+To run most of the programs install the following dependencies:

 - Python > 3.5
 - Tensorflow > 2
 - NumPy
 - Matplotlib

+Install [spfpm](https://pypi.org/project/spfpm/) to run the script for quantizing the Neural Network.

 ### Linux